Warning Signs of Employee Burnout & How to Prevent It

 Make health a priority

 Employee wellness systems don’t have to be over the top or insanely expensive.
 Sometimes, just ensuring that people are taking care of themselves is enough.
 If you don’t have a wellness program, it may be time to implement one.
-You can do simple things to promote good mental health, like making sure there is enough light in the room, encouraging outside breaks, and ensuring employees are using up their vacation days each year.
-Or, you can work to promote physical health with things like monthly fitness challenges or group exercise logs.
+You can do simple things to promote good mental health, like ensuring enough light in the room, encouraging outside breaks, and ensuring employees are using up their vacation days each year.
+You can also work to promote physical health with things like monthly fitness challenges or group exercise logs.
 Healthier employees are happier employees, and this can help with burnout.

 Related: Ways to Improve Employee Mental Health